liip/LiipImagineBundle/Resources/doc/data-loader/chain.rst

 -------------

-As this loader leverages any number of other configured loaders, its configuration is relatively simple; it supports only a ``loaders`` option that accepts an array of other configured loader names:
+As this loader leverages any number of other configured loaders, its configuration consists only of the list of ``loaders`` to try in succession:

 .. code-block:: yaml